DSpace/RestContract/communities.md

 }
 ```

+Error messages:
+* 200 OK - if the operation succeed
+* 401 Forbidden - if you are not authenticated
+* 403 Unauthorized - if you are not logged in with sufficient permissions
+* 422 UNPROCESSABLE ENTITY - if the parent community doesn't exist (the REST URI /api/core/communities still exists)

 ## Updating a community

 **PUT /api/core/communities/<:uuid>**

 Provide updated metadata information about a specific community, when the update is completed the updated object will be returned.
 The JSON to update can be found below.

 ```
 {
     "id": "b8872eba-1a79-4b8b-a8f6-55fa8f73197b",